maum-ai/assem-vc/README.md

 Result will be saved at `f0s.txt`.

 ## Training
+Currently, the training speed via multi-GPU setting may be slow due to the version issue of pytorch lightning.
+If you want to train faster, see [this issue](https://github.com/mindslab-ai/assem-vc/issues/13).
 ### 1. Training Cotatron
 To train the Cotatron, run this command:

 ```bash